Trust Is an Inside Job

 Sometimes, this becomes most visible in the moments when the ground beneath us begins to shift.

-A few years ago, the stability I had quietly relied on — my familiar patterns, my established work, my sense of professional ground — began to dissolve beneath me.
+A few years ago, the stability I had quietly relied on — my established work, my familiar patterns, my sense of professional ground and income — began to dissolve beneath me.

-A mind racing, searching for certainty — for a plan, for reassurance, for anything that would help me feel in control again.
+My mind searched for certainty — for a plan, for reassurance, for anything that would help me feel in control again.

 I wanted solid ground back beneath my feet.